 Since permissive parents do not want to upset their children, they give their children everything they ask for.
 The child does not learn the difference between needs and wants.

-1. Lack of time management: In the absence of rules and structure at home, these children may not learn the value of time.
-They might spend too much time watching television or unreasonable expectations
+- Lack of time management: Without rules and structure at home, these children may not learn the value of time.
+They might spend too much time watching television or have unreasonable expectations.

 The drawbacks are not limited to the day-to-day schedule of the children but have a long-term effect on their psyche.